curthenrichs/curthenrichs.github.io/src/content/projects/EvD.md

 # Expert-View Dashboard
-Expert-View Dashboard is a learning environment for cobot operators to experience what Experts would think about when developing an application.
+Expert-View Dashboard is a learning environment for cobot operators to experience a simulation of expert thought while developing an application.
+We operationalize this by

-At the time of writing this the two repositories are private.
-Please get in contact with me for the code.
+At the time of writing, the repository is private.
+Please contact me directly for the source code if interested.